Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 3. Referral Programs

-- Provide each customer with a unique, trackable referral link they can share via email or social media.
+- Give every customer a unique, trackable referral link they can drop in an email or share on social

-- Use a referral software or a simple form-to-email system to track clicks and automatically issue reward codes when a friend makes a purchase.
+- Use referral software (or even a basic form-to-email setup) to track clicks and auto-issue reward codes on conversion

 4. Bundle Discounts